 Want to know more?

-Julie Laulusa Managing partner, Mainland China - Shanghai, China
+Julie Laulusa Member of the Group Executive Board - Shanghai, China

 In response to a world shaken by increasing global economic volatility, the luxury industry is starting to focus on sustainability and ethics.
 Respect for the environment, recycling materials and innovating new ones, integrity throughout the value chain, collaborative and digital economy, and social entrepreneurship are among the strategic priorities for luxury companies.